Margut: Places and monuments

 The history of this site was hectic since its creation by St. Walfroy.
 After the death of the Stylite, other hermits continued his work.
 In 1237, the chapel was entrusted to the Abbey of Orval.
 In 1855, Thomas-Marie-Joseph Gousset, then Archbishop of Reims, bought the property, thanks to the generosity of the Diocese of Reims and neighboring dioceses, Namur and Verdun.
 He entrusted the house to the Abbot Rondeau, encouraged by Jean-Marie Vianney, who he met during a visit to Ars.
 In 1868, the Vincentians made a house hermitage retreat.

 In 1874 was built the Stations of the cross (restored in 1989) and then in 1880 the Chapel of Our Lady of Prompt Succour, (always located on the Plateau).
 1906 saw the arrival of the canons of Bihéry et Couvert, diocesan missionaries.
 In 1920, they rebuild the buildings burned in 1916.
 In 1949, Canon Couvert rebuilt the chapel that was destroyed in 1940, he is the chaplain.
 In 1958, the Oblates of Mary Immaculate ensure the pilgrimage and service of neighboring parishes until 1980.
-In 1989, The Brothers of the Auxiliary Clergy arrive, and were installed Sept.
-10 by Bishop Balland.
+In 1989, The Brothers of the Auxiliary Clergy arrive, and were installed on 10 September by Bishop Balland.
 In 2002, the Brothers of the Auxiliary Clergy left St. Walfroy.
 Since that date, the management has changed and the hermitage buildings have been renovated and adapted.
 The site has increased its hospitality vocation for groups (pension sessions for pilgrimage or spiritual stop individual home).
 The Hermitage now has 70 beds, 41 rooms, 21 with integrated health facilities and ten rooms for those with disabilities.